 assessing the role and effectiveness of GAC interaction with the Board and with the broader ICANN community, and making recommendations for improvement to ensure effective consideration by ICANN of GAC input on the public policy aspects of the technical coordination of the DNS

-Work Stream 2: Include the subject of SO and AC accountability as part of the Accountability and Transparency Review process
+Work Stream 2: Include the subject of SO and AC accountability as part of the Accountability and Transparency Review process.

 Evaluate the proposed “Mutual Accountability Roundtable” to assess its viability and, if viable, undertake the necessary actions to implement it.